 Crop rotation is recommended to control a number of leaf blights of small grain cereals.
 Leaf diseases such as net blotch (Pyrenophora teres), scald (Rhynchosporium secalis), and speckled leaf blotch (Septoria passerinii) of barley, and tan spot (Pyrenophora tritici-repentis) and septoria blotches (Septoria spp.) of wheat are generally not carried long distances by wind.
 The pathogens overwinter in crop debris and on the seed.
-A break of two - three years between susceptible crops will markedly reduce or control these diseases.
+A break of two to three years between susceptible crops will markedly reduce or control these diseases.
 This rotation break will allow previously infected crop residue to decay in the soil.
 Sanitation to eliminate volunteer host plants and the use of clean seed is important.

 Soil-borne diseases such as take-all (Gaeumannomyces graminis) may be controlled when wheat follows non-susceptible crops, such as oat, pea, flax, sweetclover, sunflower, or fallow.
 Barley is less susceptible than wheat, but is still affected by the disease.
 Including barley as a break crop in the rotation should not be considered as it maintains the disease for future susceptible wheat crops.
 Unlike take-all, common root rot of cereals is caused by several fungi which are both seed and soil-borne.
 The control of this disease is more difficult to achieve through rotation, particularly in areas where mainly cereals are grown.
 Non-host crops for common root rot include canola, flax and legumes.
 However, lentil can be infected by a specific rot root organism (Fusarium avenaceum) which also infects cereal crops.